PHL-2/MetadataSheet/README.md

 # MetadataSheet

-This repo is not defunct.
+This repo is now defunct.
 Refer to the metadata sheet in RmdTemplates